• Overview

 SR2S’s capital funding program, Safe Pathways to Schools, has been particularly vital in providing a “local match” source that is used to gain additional state and federal capital funding.
 By using this approach, TAM has been able to triple its initial investment, and allowed SR2S staff to expand programming, as well as implement a wide-range of infrastructure projects.
 This included additional funding for crossing guards from the 2010 voter-approved $10 vehicle registration fee.

-The Safe Routes to School Program is funded from a variety of sources, including the Marin County 1/2-cent Transportation Sales Tax:
+The Safe Routes to Schools Program is funded from a variety of sources, including the Marin County 1/2-cent Transportation Sales Tax:

 • One Bay Area Grant (OBAG) from MTC